connelhooley/AkkaTestingHelpers/README.md

 framework.ResolvedType("child-1").Should().Be<ExampleActor>()
 ```

 > Note: this is the reason the `CreateFramework` waits for children to be resolved before returning.
-If it did not then the child may not had been resolved when we did our assertion
+If it did not then the child may not had been resolved when we did our assertion.

 If the SUT actor sends `int` messages to a child actor with the name `"child-2"` then you can test this like so:
 ``` csharp